Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Additionally, while you are invisible, your movement doesn't provoke opportunity attacks.

-#
+# Adept Illusionist
-Starting at 13th level,
+Starting at 13th level, you learn the [[Major Image]] spell and you can cast it without expending a spell slot or requiring material components.
+Once you do so, you can't do it again until you finish a short or long rest.

+Additionally,

 # Greater Misdirection
 Starting at 17th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
 Once you do so, you can't do it again until you finish a short or long rest.